 We have ended up moving through that whole body.
-The plank is an excellent assessment exercise because it shows you so much when it comes to that person’s stability, how their joints are working, how their muscles are working, and how the muscles are stabilizing the body against gravity.
+The plank is an excellent assessment exercise because it shows you so much about that person’s stability, how their joints are working, how their muscles are working, and how the muscles are stabilizing the body against gravity.

 #11 – Tighten the Gluteus

-I will get Orsy back into that plank position and we have kind of gone at that low back and core area.
+I will get Orsy back into that plank position, and we have gone at that low back and core area.
 The next is to look at the glutes.

 Tighten the Glutes

-Since I am pulling with those hands, activating the lats, I want to make sure that the glutes are tight because they are protecting the hip and lower back and back area.
+Since I am pulling with those hands, activating the lats, I want to ensure that the glutes are tight because they protect the hip and lower back and back area.

 #12 – Hips and Thighs are Straight

-When it comes to the hips, I want the thigh and hips to be straight.
-I don’t want the hips, like I don’t want the hips high in the air or I don’t want the hips low.
+Regarding the hips, I want the thigh and hips to be straight.
+I wouldn’t say I like the hips; I wouldn’t say I like the hips high in the air, or I don’t want the hips low.